MicroStrategy/embedding-sdk-docs/docs/add-functionality/attribute-element-selection.md

 - Support programmatic selecting of attribute elements in visualizations.
 This involves the following:

   a.
-Select attribute elements from a single visualization after the dossier is rendered.
+Select attribute elements from a single visualization after the dashboard is rendered.

   b.
-Select attribute elements in multiple visualizations on the initial loading of the dossier.
+Select attribute elements in multiple visualizations on the initial loading of the dashboard.

 - Support programmatic retrieval of available elements in a visualization.